nfdi4plants/nfdi4plants_ontology/README.md

 # dpbo

-With the  DataPLANT biology ontology (dpbo), DataPLANT provides an intermediate ontology that acts as a broker and bridge between the individual researcher/domain experts and main ontology providers.
+With the  DataPLANT biology ontology (DPBO), DataPLANT provides an intermediate ontology that acts as a broker and bridge between the individual researcher/domain experts and main ontology providers.

 dpbo enables easy and agile collection of missing vocabulary as well as relationships between terms for (meta)data annotation using DataPLANT’s Swate tool.

+#### Note:
+DPBO formerly had the namespace NFDI4PSO, which is now obsolete.
+Old NFDI4PSO terms correspond to the DPBO term with the same accession number.
+For example, NFDI4PSO:0000011 (obsolete) corresponds to the term DPBO:0000011

 # Your contribution